solids4foam/solids4foam.github.io/installation/installFromSource.md

 ## Building solids4foam

 Before building solids4foam, a compatible version of OpenFOAM or foam-extend should be sourced: see the [table above](#supported-versions-of-openfoam).
 To build solids4foam, enter the solids4foam directory and execute the included Allwmake script, e.g.

 ```bash
 > cd solids4foam
 > ./Allwmake 2>&1 | tee log.Allwmake
 ```

-You can expect this build to last about 5 minutes, depending on your hardware.
+Depending on your hardware, you can expect this build to last about 5 minutes.

 If solids4foam is built successfully, you will be presented with the following message:
 ```bash